 High School Dropouts' Perspectives: Implications for Dropout Prevention Practices and Policies (2017-2018)

-This Bass Connections project focuses on investigating high school dropouts’ perspectives about factors and processes related to high school educational attainment.
-Its purpose is to develop a clearer understanding of risk factors for dropout and learn more about factors and processes that can strengthen the potential for graduating.
+This project focused on investigating high school dropouts’ perspectives about factors and processes related to high school educational attainment.
+The aim was to develop a clearer understanding of risk factors for dropout and learn more about factors and processes that can strengthen the potential for graduating.

-Dropouts themselves may be essential informants in shedding light on the educational and developmental factors and processes that can help improve dropout prevention practices and policies.
-The team will interview dropouts about their perspectives on why they dropped out, the negative and positive features of their schools and schooling, their values about education and their ideal school.
-Team members will also interview school personnel, including teachers, administrators, school resource officers and counselors, as well as parents/guardians and community leaders who work with those who have dropped out or are at risk of dropping out, on their perspectives so as to triangulate the data and findings.
+Team members interviewed dropouts about their perspectives on why they dropped out, the negative and positive features of their schools and schooling, their values about education and their ideal school.
+Team members also interviewed school personnel, including teachers, administrators, school resource officers and counselors, as well as parents/guardians and community leaders who work with those who have dropped out or are at risk of dropping out, on their perspectives so as to triangulate the data and findings.

 Fall 2017 – Spring 2018